COVID-19 pandemic in the San Francisco Bay Area: Prevalence

 The Hispanic population in the Bay Area has been disproportionately affected by infections.
 The poor, largely Latino neighborhoods in East San Jose account for 34% of Santa Clara County's first deaths due to COVID-19 despite being Latinos making up only 23% of the adult population.
 Almost 70% of the neighborhoods' working-age population is unable to remote work.
-Also Filipino Americans in the Bay Area have also been disproportionately affected by COVID-19 infections, and make up the majority of cases in San Mateo County, California.
+Filipino Americans in the Bay Area have also been disproportionately affected by COVID-19 infections, and make up the majority of cases in San Mateo County, California.
 In San Francisco, about 40% of Hispanics have been confirmed infected, compared to 15% of the general population.
 The largely Latino Mission District has the highest number of cases of any neighborhood, with more than 40 cases per 10,000 residents.
 UCSF systematically tested 2,959 residents in a 16-block census tract in the Mission District in April, finding that 2% tested positive.
 Infection rates differed significantly between essential workers and residents who were able to stay at home during the pandemic.

 Localized outbreaks of COVID-19 have occurred at factories and care facilities, including the Tesla factory in Fremont where over 130 people tested positive, the Lusamerica Foods fish packing plant in Morgan Hill where 38 people tested positive, the Central Gardens skilled nursing home in San Francisco's Western Addition where four residents died, and the Windsor Vallejo Care Center in Vallejo where more than 130 people became infected and eleven residents died.